singerdmx/flutter-quill/README.md

 to take a detailed walkthrough of the code base.
 You can join our [Slack Group] for discussion.

-Pub page: [FlutterQuill] <br>
-If you are viewing this page from pub.dev page, then you might have some issues with opening some links, please open it's in the GitHub repo instead.
+> If you are viewing this page from [pub.dev](https://pub.dev/) page, then you might have some issues with opening some links, open it in the GitHub repo instead.

 ## Table of contents
 - [Flutter Quill](#flutter-quill)